yann112/BeachBot/README.md

 **"A bot to generate surf reports using meteo data."**

 This bot scrapes meteorological data and uses a language model to generate tailored reports.
+It then sends these reports via email.
 It's designed with flexibility in mind, allowing for adaptation to different types of meteorological information beyond just surf conditions.

 ## Configuration